Welcome to Node.js Tutorials. The objective of these tutorials is to provide in depth understand of Node.js.

 To start off, we'll need to get the software packages from our Ubuntu repositories that will allow us to build source packages.
 The nvm script will leverage these tools to build the necessary components:

-sudo apt-get update sudo apt-get install build-essential libssl-dev
+sudo apt-get install build-essential libssl-dev

 Once the prerequisite packages are installed, you can pull down the nvm installation script from the project's GitHub page.
 The version number may be different, but in general, you can download it with